ELENO445-1 Microgrids Course description

 I am also a contributor and big enthusiast for the ride sharing application that we are developing for the university.

-I have two PhD students: Mathias Berger (real-time control of microgrids) and Ioannis Boukas (participation of microgrids to markets), and I am working in close collaboration with the team of Pr.
+I have one PhD student, Ioannis Boukas (participation of microgrids to markets), and I am working in close collaboration with the team of Pr.
 Damien Ernst.

 I am proposing several master thesis topics related to microgrids / optimization / AI / ride sharing.
 They can be consulted on the website of my faculty.